DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **ifcfg=0|1**
     By default is active: ``ifcfg=1``

     Parameter specifies whether accel-ppp should add router IP address and route to client to interface or it is explicitly configured.
+Also may defined per-interface.

 **proto=n**
     By default 3 - boot.